-In front of an excited home crowd in the Siri Fort Complex, the India women’s team defeated Indonesia by 3-0.
-Full of confidence, Saina Nehwal defeated Lindaweni Fanetri (NR-ZSP) with a score of 21-17 21-10, using her new NANORAY 900.
-“It delivers an extremely strong smash, coming down solidly.
-I love it, and can use it with confidence,” commented Saina as she swung her new racquet.
+Playing to an excited home crowd in the Siri Fort Complex, the Indian women’s team defeated Indonesia by 3-0.
+The confident YONEX player Saina Nehwal defeated Lindaweni Fanetri (NR-ZSP) with a score of 21-17 21-10.
+Using her new YONEX NANORAY 900, Saina played an impressive match with the help of her racquet commenting, “It delivers an extremely strong smash, coming down solidly.
+I love it, and can use it with confidence”.

-In the Thomas Cup, Malaysia will face Indonesia, and Japan will face the defending champion, China.
-In the Uber Cup, India and Japan will play for the final spot.
+In the Thomas Cup, Malaysia will face Indonesia, and Japan facing the defending champion, China.
+India and Japan will play for the final spot in the Uber Cup.

 Tournament Results: Quarterfinals

 Japan def.
 Denmark 3-0

 China def.
 England 3-0